-Bracken fern poisoning in monogastric animals was first recognized as a neurologic disease in horses consuming contaminated hay.
-Ingestion at a rate of 20–25% bracken fern for ≥3 mo may result in bracken staggers.
+Bracken fern poisoning in monogastric animals was first recognized as a neurologic disease when horses consumed contaminated hay.
+Ingestion at a rate of 20%–25% bracken fern for ≥3 mo may result in bracken staggers.
 Clinical signs in horses include anorexia, weight loss, incoordination, and a crouching stance while arching the back and neck with the feet placed wide apart.
 When the horse is forced to move, trembling muscles are noted.
 In severe cases, tachycardia and arrhythmias are present; death (usually 2–10 days after onset) is preceded by convulsions, clonic spasms, and opisthotonos.
 These changes are due to bracken fern thiaminases.
-The resulting disease is similar to vitamin B1 deficiency, and most animals respond to thiamine therapy.
-Horses are particularly susceptible, while disease in pigs is rare.
+The resulting disease is similar to vitamin B1 deficiency, and therefore most animals respond to thiamine therapy.
+Horses seem to be particularly susceptible, while disease in pigs is rare.
 In pigs, the signs of thiamine deficiency are less distinct and may resemble heart failure.
 Affected pigs become anorectic and lose weight.
 Death can occur suddenly after recumbency and dyspnea.
 Thiamine deficiency is generally not a problem in ruminants, because the vitamin is synthesized in the rumen; however, polioencephalomalacia (see Polioencephalomalacia) associated with impaired thiamine metabolism in sheep has been attributed to consumption of bracken fern and rock or mulga fern (Cheilanthes sieberi) in Australia.

 Antibiotics may be useful to prevent secondary infections.
 Blood or even platelet transfusions may be appropriate but require large volumes (2–4 L blood) to effectively treat cattle.
-Though untested, treatment with granulocyte-macrophage colony-stimulating factor (used to treat aplastic anemia in humans) may also be considered.
+Though untested, treatment with granulocyte-macrophage colony-stimulating factor (used to treat aplastic anemia in people) may also be considered.

-Last full review/revision March 2012 by Bryan L. Stegelmeier, DVM, PhD, DACVP
+Last full review/revision February 2014 by Bryan L. Stegelmeier, DVM, PhD, DACVP